expo/expo/docs/pages/versions/unversioned/sdk/media-library.md

 A promise that resolves to an object of type [CameraRollPermissionResponse](#medialibrarycamerarollpermissionresponse).

+### `MediaLibrary.presentLimitedLibraryPickerAsync()`

+Allows the user to update the assets which your app will have access to.
+This method will display a system prompt only if permissions were `granted` and the `accessPrivileges` is equal to `limited`.

+#### Returns

+A promise that resolves to void if prompt will be displayed correctly.

+> **Note:** This method doesn't inform you if the user changes permitted assets.
+To check this you need to subscribe for updates in the user's media library using [MediaLibrary.addListener(listener)](#medialibraryaddlistenerlistener).
+If `shouldFullyReload` is set to true, the user changed the permissions.

 ### `MediaLibrary.createAssetAsync(localUri)`

 Creates an asset from existing file.
 The most common use case is to save a picture taken by [Camera](../camera/).
 This method requires `CAMERA_ROLL` permission.